TeamCodeStream/codestream-server/api_server/docs/unified-cfg-file.md

 Templates are similar to the **ready-to-go** configurations except you _must_ add custom properties to them via an update hook before they can be used.
-Templates will have the word **template** in the configuration name.
+Templates will have the extension **.template**.

 You can create as many configurations as you want, derived from these or wholly from scratch.
 Primarily important is that you know what configurations are available for your development.

-### The configuration file directory (~/.codestream/config)
+### Configuration File Directory (~/.codestream/config/)

 Config files, templates and control files all reside in _~/.codestream/config/_.
 The config files and templates are versioned with a schema number so you'll see the number of files increase over time.
-You can delete the old ones but remember that if you checkout an old version of a sandbox, it may want a configuration file from days past.
+You can delete the old ones but remember that if you checkout an old version of your sandbox's repo, it may want a configuration file from days past.

-Configuration file names match the pattern `<configuration-name>_<env>_<version>_.json`.
+**Configuration file names** match the pattern `<configuration-name>_<env>_<version>_.json`.
 Templates have the word **template** in their configuration name and cannot be used verbatim with a sandbox, however they are processed by the update hook exactly the same way ready-to-go configurations are.

-There are two special files in this directory that you will create and maintain.
+**There are two special files in this directory** that you will create and maintain.
+Good default examples (extension **.example-N**) are distributed with the config files so you you can copy them into place if you so desire.

-`codestream-cfg-default.local` will contain the name of the default configuration you want to use when your sandboxes are loaded (eg.
+1. `codestream-cfg-default.local` contains the name of the default configuration you want to use when your sandboxes are configured with **CSSVC_ENV=local** (eg.
-**codestream-cloud**, **my-custom-config**, **onprem-development**, etc...).
+**codestream-cloud**, **my-custom-config-1**, **onprem-development**, etc...).

-`codestream-cfg-update-hook` is a list of mappings that the `dt-update-secrets` command will use to maintain versions of your custom configurations over time.
+1. `codestream-cfg-update-hook` is a list of mappings that the `dt-dev-update-secrets` command will use to maintain versions of your custom configurations over time.

 ### Select a default configuration